-As management of the City of Springfield, Massachusetts, we offer readers of these financial statements this narrative overview and analysis of the financial activities of the City of Springfield for the fiscal year ended June 30, 2005.
-This is the fourth year our financial statements have been prepared under the Government Accounting Standards Board Statement 34 - Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
-We encourage readers to consider the information presented in this report in conjunction with additional information that we have furnished in our letter of transmittal.
+As management of the City of Springfield, Massachusetts, we offer readers of these financial statements this narrative overview and analysis of the financial activities of the City of Springfield for the fiscal year ended June 30, 2006.
+This is the fifth year our financial statements have been prepared under the Government Accounting Standards Board Statement 34 - Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
+We encourage readers to consider the information presented in this report.